louarn-rous/conlang/README.md

 if ⟨si⟩ is the body of a first syllable, it is realised as \[çi].

 ⟨er⟩ is oft realised as \[ɪɾ].

+if ⟨ž⟩ is followed by a front vowel, it is closer to \[ʑ].
+if ⟨š⟩ is followed by a front vowel, it is closer to \[ɕ].

 **Assimilation**